-Table 51.
-Selecting range and label options ---

-Option Steps To have KGUP process only one key label Specify the key label in the Label field.
-Type N0 in the Group Labels field.
-To have KGUP process more than one key label Specify the first label in the Label field.
+Table 56.
+Selecting range and label options Option Steps To have KGUP process only one key label a.
+Specify the key label in the Label field. b.
+Type NO in the Group Labels field.
+To have KGUP process more than one key label a.
+Specify the first label in the Label field. b.
 Type YES in the Group Labels field.